Gaushikmr/JPMorgan-Chase-Virtual-Internship/README.md

 	python server3.py

-this will create random market called 'test.csv' in your working directory if one does not already exist.
+This will create random market called 'test.csv' in your working directory if one does not already exist.

 If you encounter an issue with `datautil.parser`, run this command: